expiracy/osu-music-player/README.md

 ## Features

-- Browse and access your local Osu! song files from the comfort of your web browser.
+- Browse and access your local osu! song files via any web browser.
-- Play Osu! songs directly in the browser with the basic features of a music player.
+- Play osu! songs directly in the browser with all the expected basic features of a music player.
-- View detailed information about each beatmap by clicking on the playing song image.
+- View the beatmap listing by clicking the playing song image.
-- Search for specific songs or artists to quickly find your favorite songs.
+- Search by song name, artist or tag.

 ## Setup